sweattep/modern_quotes/README.md

 >Treatments that take years and billions of dollars to develop are bought in vast volumes by governments with a keen eye on price and are often effective for life after a single dose.
 That model of extraordinarily high start-up costs, thin margins and minimal repeat business doesn't represent an attractive way for companies to allocate capital.

 >In contrast, in people who were not previously vaccinated, or if the previous vaccine strain cross-reacts minimally with the current vaccine strain, the effectiveness of the current vaccine (even if not a great match to the circulating strain) will be higher.
-This "negative interference" between vaccines arises from reactivation of the memory responses that are conserved between vaccine strains at the expense of responses to new antigen.
+This "negative interference"(where vaccinated individuals may be at increased risk for other respiratory viruses because they do not receive the non-specific immunity associated with natural infection) between vaccines arises from reactivation of the memory responses that are conserved between vaccine strains at the expense of responses to new antigen.

 >coercive tactics increasingly include use of the web and social media for unremitting personalized harassment of individuals.
 They also include systematic frivolous legal challenges through the courts